Carlos de la Cruz: Career

 He is a senior trustee and was the chairman of the board of trustees of the University of Miami from 1999 to 2001.
 He is a member of the Council on Foreign Relations.
 From 1993 to 1995 he was chairman of United Way of Dade County, and campaign chairman in 1991.
 He has been on the boards of Georgetown University, Belen Jesuit Preparatory School, Florida International University, the Dade Foundation, the Business Assistance Center, and Miami Partners for Progress.

 A supporter of interdisciplinary studies, he endowed the de la Cruz-Mentschikoff Professor of Law and Economics chair at the University of Miami Law School and the de la Cruz Doctoral Candidates Fellows in Behavioral Finance at the Wharton School.

 Personal life

 He and his wife, Rosa de la Cruz, have been married since 1962.
 They have five children and live in Key Biscayne, Florida.

 They are collectors of contemporary art.
 In 2009 they opened the De la Cruz Collection, a 30,000 square foot private museum which shows their collection in the Design District of Miami.
 The museum is open to the public free of charge and conducts educational programs.

+Rosa died in February 2024, and in May 2024 Christie's sold the 26 most desirable pieces at auction for US$34.4 million.

 Their daughter, jewelry designer Rosa de la Cruz Bonfiglio, was married to the Italian businessman, Stefano Bonfiglio, and they had four sons together, but later divorced.